Bills will help counties collect mineral taxes

 A few years ago, similar bills were opposed by the energy industry, bankers and legislative leaders.
 Multiple attempts were made to pass legislation, but they were ultimately shot down.

-Commissioner Rusty Bell said that since then, local and state officials have come together to realize collection of ad valorem taxes is a problem that needs to be addressed.
+Commissioner Rusty Bell said that since then, local and state officials has come together to realize collection of ad valorem taxes is a problem that needs to be addressed.

 “The biggest thing to take from this was this was really a joint effort between industry, counties the Legislature,” he said.